Research

 Cold – Communities – Wildlife – Conservation

-These are the four words that have been in my mind from the moment I realized there was more than being a veterinarian if I wanted to help protecting the biodiversity around us.
-Growing up in very rainy and flat Normandy in France, I have always dreamt and longed for the dry cold and mountainous landscapes of the world.
-I grew up travelling to Canada by reading Jack London’s books, and I was 9 when my mom and I watched a documentary about a young female scientist staying in a remote rustic cabin in the middle of Russia to study wolves.
-While my mother whispered “oh my goodness, how terrifying must that be for the parents”, I shouted “This is exactly what I want to do when I grow up!”.
-The next 20 years ended up being terrifying for my parents.
+These are the four words that have been in my mind since I realized there was more than being a veterinarian if I wanted to help protect the biodiversity around us.
+Growing up in very rainy and flat Normandy in France, I have always dreamt and longed for the dry, cold and mountainous landscapes of the world.
+I grew up travelling to Canada and reading Jack London’s books.
+I was 9 when my mom and I watched a documentary about a young female scientist staying in a remote rustic cabin in the middle of Russia to study wolves.
+While my mother whispered, “Oh my goodness, how terrifying must that be for the parents?”
+I shouted, “This is precisely what I want to do when I grow up!”—the next 20 years ended up being terrifying for my parents.

 If you wish to directly have access to my research CV, please click on the photo above.
 For a more detailed version of what I did, where and when, please see below.
 I’ll keep it brief but not as brief as the CV!